coding-to-music/coding-to-music.github.io/docs/source/index.rst

         /topics/Municipal-Matters/Municipal-Matters

-   .. tab:: How you can help
+   .. tab-container:: How you can help
+    :title: How you can help

     .. toctree::
         :maxdepth: 2